 In this step, you’re going to find affiliate programs based on the customer’s needs.

-I feel like your audience can tell when content is made to make money vs when content is made to solve problems, Because we are in the problem-solving business, let’s help the audience with great content, then we can always go back and add affiliate links.
+Your audience can tell when content is made to make money vs. when content is made to solve problems.
+So, because we are in the problem-solving business, let’s help the audience with great content, then we can always go back and add affiliate links.

 The great thing about affiliate marketing is you aren’t limited to just one affiliate program.
 As long as you don’t sign an exclusivity deal of some sort, you can become an affiliate for as many products as you’d like.